itsmehere/CS50AI/LectureNotes/Week4_Learning.md

 ### _k_-Nearest-Neighbor Classification:

 Algorithm that, given an input, chooses the most common class out of the _k_ nearest data points to that input.
 This is a much better approach because it takes into consideration "location" of the data point and doesn't reach conclusions based on just one neighbor.
-However, this algrithm also has a few downsides:
+However, this algorithm also has a few downsides:

 - It could be slow to go through every neighbor and measure distance(there are optimizations).
   - Data pruning